pragavigithub/IT_Lobby_20250909/replit.md

 ✅ All database tables created with default data
-✅ Flask application configured for Replit environment with ProxyFix ✅ Application successfully running in Replit environment ✅ GitHub import completed and configured for Replit (September 9, 2025) ✅ Workflow properly configured with webview output type on port 5000 ✅ SAP B1 environment variables configured for integration ✅ Application fully operational and accessible via web interface
+✅ Flask application configured for Replit environment with ProxyFix ✅ Application successfully running in Replit environment ✅ GitHub import completed and configured for Replit (September 15, 2025) ✅ Workflow properly configured with webview output type on port 5000 ✅ SAP B1 environment variables configured for integration ✅ Application fully operational and accessible via web interface ✅ Fresh Replit setup completed with all dependencies installed

 ## Default Credentials
 - **Username**: admin